Skill Sheet: What You Will Learn Here

 An RSI reading above 70 implies overbought, and a possible reversal is on the cards.
 An RSI below 30 is considered to be oversold; again, a possible reversal can happen.

 Some traders use RSI readings of 80 and 20 as overbought and oversold.
 A centre line of 50 is used to decide the trend.
 If the RSI is above 50, the trend is bullish, and if below 50, it is bearish.

 In a longer trend, one can use RSI as a pullback indicator.
 If in a larger uptrend, the RSI pulls back to 50, one can initiate a buy trade.
 In a larger downtrend, a pullback to 50 can be used to enter a short trade.

-Stochastics is an oscillator that consists of two lines that move in unison.
+Stochastics is an oscillator or momentum indicator that consists of two lines that move in unison.
 The %K line measures the closing price in relation to the high or low range of the security over a period.
 Another line, %D, is used to smoothen the %K line by using a three-day moving average of the %K line.

 Stochastics also oscillates between 0-100, with 80 being the overbought zone and 20 being the oversold zone.

 Traders take a trade based on the crossover of the %K line and %D line.
 If the %K line cuts above the % D line, it is a buy signal.
 It is a sell signal if the %K line cuts below the %D line.

 Average directional index (ADX) is an oscillator or momentum indicator that measures the strength and momentum of a trend.
 ADX uses three lines - the -DI, the +DI and the ADX.